verohy/Coursera_Capstone/README.md

-# Coursera_Capstone
+Segmentation and Clustering the Neighborhoods of Toronto, Canada using python

-Coursera Capstone for Project of Segmentation and Clustering the Neighborhoods of Toronto, Canada
+The purpose of this project is the Segmentation and Clustering the Neighborhoods of Toronto, Canada.